Tuesday, 7 October 2025

 Portable Rock Art includes:

-• Unmodified or minimally modified stones whose natural shape or surface markings were selected for symbolic meaning.
+• Unmodified or minimally modified stones selected for meaningful natural forms or surface markings.

-• Flint tools or nodules bearing carved or retouched images, pigment traces, or engraved lines.
+• Flint tools or nodules bearing carved/retouched images, pigments, or engraved lines.

-• Complex composite pieces combining multiple motifs—animals, faces, hand or foot outlines—into anamorphic illusions.
+• Composite pieces combining multiple motifs—animals, faces, hand/foot outlines—into anamorphic illusions.

 This category encompasses Figure Stones, Eoliths with symbolic markings, and other lithic artifacts showing artistic intent.
 It spans from the Lower Palaeolithic through the Mesolithic and later periods.